Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

 }
 ```

-To build and test this code run the following:
+To build and test this code run the following in your shell:

 ```bash
 mvn install
 mvn dependency:copy-dependencies